rust-embedded/discovery/src/10-serial-communication/loopbacks.md

 > things to the serial pins (PC4 and PC5) we recommend *holding* the reset
 > button while you enter text into minicom/PuTTY.

-If all is working you should see what you typo echo back to the minicom/PuTTY console.
+If all is working you should see what you type echoed back to minicom/PuTTY console.

 ---